Poolitzer/poolitzer.github.io/_pages/methods.md

 * author_url

-_Not required_ It will use the author name and/or url of you account if you don't pass this.
+_Not required_ It will use the author name and/or url of you account if you set them and don't want specific ones for this article.
+In this case, call these attributes.

 * return_content